 About the American Board of Physician Specialties and Physician Board Certification

 The American Association of Physician Specialists Inc. (AAPS) was founded by surgeons in 1950, and incorporated in 1952, as the American Academy of Osteopathic Surgeons.
-The AAPS physician certifying body, the American Board of Physician Specialties® (ABPS), which certifies both MDs and DOs, has grown in stature over the years, to become one of the three largest and most prestigious multi-specialty physician board certification bodies in the United States, along with the American Board of Medical Specialties (ABMS) and the American Osteopathic Association/Bureau of Osteopathic Specialists (AOABOS).
+The AAPS physician certifying body, the American Board of Physician Specialties® (ABPS), which certifies both MDs and DOs, has grown in stature over the years, to become one of the most prestigious multi-specialty physician board certification bodies in the United States, along with the American Board of Medical Specialties (ABMS) and the American Osteopathic Association/Bureau of Osteopathic Specialists (AOABOS).

 A physician who has achieved board certification through the ABPS will have thoroughly demonstrated a mastery of the core body of knowledge and skills in the chosen specialty at a specific time.
 The testing standards are valid, reliable, and psychometrically sound.
 In addition, the work ethic and dedication of ABPS board certified physicians can never be disputed.
 The standards for recertification are rigorous, and the ABPS is the only major certifying body that requires a non-remedial medical ethics course every eight years.